 With the departure of Capt Defrates, John Iliffe was back in command of Consul in 1962 and after she was withdrawn at the end of that season moved to Embassy of which he was master for her last four summers so becoming Cosens’s last captain.

-Capt Iliffe was only 55 when he left Cosens for the second time but he never went to sea again.
+Capt Iliffe was only 55 when he left Cosens for the second time but never went to sea again.
 Instead he had a variety of jobs including running an ice cream van which he positioned at the viewpoint above Abbotsbury on fine summer days.
 It is said that he kept a careful and detailed log of the weather conditions in relation to his ice-cream sales.

 He lived with his wife in quite a grand house in Buxton Road overlooking Portland Harbour bought doubtless with family or other money as it would have beyond the dreams of the pay scales of Cosens’s masters.
 He was sometimes seen driving a rather natty sports car although he was more often mounted on his his somewhat antiquated Lambretta.

 Cosens were never great payers, the rationale being that their captains had lots of time off in the winter.
-I recall Capt Iliffe telling me later in his life that whilst master of Embassy he had bumped into a former AB who had also worked as a fitter in the yard but had left the company for a job as a milkman.
+I recall Capt Iliffe telling me later in his life that whilst master of Embassy he had bumped into a former AB who had also worked as a fitter in the yard but who had left the company for a job as a milkman.
 He asked the man how he was getting on and why he had left to be told that the £18 a week pay as a fitter was just not enough to feed his family.
 That rather made Capt Iliffe gulp as his then rate of pay as master was just £16 per week.

-Capt J C W Iliffe died in Weymouth in 2002 aged 90.
+Born in June 1912 in Crabtree Derbyshire, Capt J C W Iliffe died in Weymouth in 2002 aged 90.